-"the ultimate goal of monitoring of law enforcement practice, taking into account the subject-object composition, is the establishment of a system ensuring the implementation of the fundamental constitutional principle that defines the essence of the state, state power and state activities of public institutions of the Russian Federation: human and civil rights and freedoms determine the meaning, content and application of laws, the activities of legislative and executive power, local self-government and are ensured by justice"34.
+"the ultimate goal of monitoring of law enforcement practice, taking into account the subject-object composition, is the establishment of a system ensuring the implementation of the fundamental constitutional principle that defines the essence of the state, state power and state activities of public institutions of the Russian Federation: human and civil rights and freedoms determine the meaning, content and application of laws, the activities of legislative and executive power, local self-government and are ensured by justice".

-The monitoring of law enforcement in view of its final goal is nothing else but the implementation of the Principle of Self-preservation of System in legal systems: the stability of the legal system is impossible without a feedback mechanism through the control of law enforcement and making adjustments to the procedural and/or material legislation based on the results of this control.
+The monitoring of law enforcement in view of its final goal is nothing else but the implementation of the Principle of Self-Preservation of System in legal systems: the stability of the legal system is impossible without the mechanisms of monitoring, correction and prevention through the control of law enforcement, making adjustments to the procedural and/or material legislation based on the results of this control, and subsequent application of the adjusted legislation to prevent and/or treat a similar precedent, respectively.

-Thus, the principle of monitoring of law enforcement takes its place among the principles of self-preservation of system alongside with the principle of pedagogical monitoring, which we discussed above in Chapter 3.4.1.
+Thus, the principle of monitoring of law enforcement takes its place among the principles of self-preservation of system alongside with the principle of pedagogical monitoring, which we discussed above in Chapter 3.5.1.